fusioncharts/fusionexport-cli/README.md

 # FusionCharts Export CLI

-The CLI interface written on top of `fc-export-node-client` provides an elegant command line tool to use the Export Service.
+The CLI tool written on top of `fc-export-node-client` provides an elegant command line tool to use the Export Service.
 The major features this provides are:

-   1. Export FusionChart charts as PNG, JPEG, SVG, PDF, CSV, XLS and HTML files.
+   1. Export FusionCharts charts as PNG, JPEG, SVG, PDF, CSV, XLS and HTML files.
    1. Exporting of charts is done directly from backend without needing a browser.
    1. Multiple charts can be exported simultaneously with minimal configuration.
    1. Sharing, Scheduling etc. can be done as exporting is done from backend.